chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-powder-bed-fusion/laser-powder-bed-fusion.rst

 Mesh Adaptation
 ~~~~~~~~~~~~~~~

-As the laser heats the metal-gas interface, the melt pool deepens and the solid-liquid interface reach the bottom boundary of the box refinement.
-Hence, we dynamically adapt the mesh using the ``temperature`` as the refinement ``variable`` to keep a well discretized melt pool.
+As the laser heats the metal-gas interface, a vapor depression forms and deepens, and the liquid-gas interface reaches the bottom boundary of the box refinement.
+Hence, we dynamically adapt the mesh using the ``temperature`` as the refinement ``variable`` to keep a well discretized interface.
 We choose :math:`7` as the ``min refinement level`` and :math:`4` as the ``max refinement level``.
 The mesh is adapted each :math:`20` iterations to reduce the computational cost by setting ``frequency = 20``.
-Note that the ``fraction coarsening`` is set to :math:`0.0` to avoid coarsening in the center of the melt pool, where the temperature gradient, used by the Kelly error estimator, is less important than at the solid-liquid interface.
+Note that the ``fraction coarsening`` is set to :math:`0.0` to avoid coarsening in the center of the melt pool, where the temperature gradient, used by the Kelly error estimator, is less important than at the liquid-gas interface.

 .. code-block:: text